 Equal opportunities: The Maths curriculum is differentiated to suit the needs of all children, including those with special educational needs and disabilities.
 We take into account the targets set for individual children in their Individual Support Plans (ISPs).
 All necessary adaptations will be made to enable all children to access the curriculum.
 Maths provides excellent opportunities to enhance the learning of more able pupils through the development of higher order thinking skills, creativity and self-expression.
-Pupils who show a particular talent for Maths will be identified by the class teacher and will be included in our 'Incredibles' display and the Maths subject leader will be informed.
 We know that children learn best when they are healthy, safe and engaged.
 In order to engage all children, our Maths Curriculum is taught using a concrete, pictorial, abstract approach to teaching that develops a deep and sustainable understanding of maths in pupils.